Managing your leased or licensed property

 Before making any changes to your leased premises, you must ask for Council's approval using the Application for Works on a Community Lease Site online form.
 You need approval for minor changes (e.g. moving soil), as well as bigger projects, such as building a shed.
 For more information, read the application for works on a community lease site web page.

-Most applications take 20-30 business days from receipt of a complete application to assess and respond.
+Most applications take 20-30 working days from receipt of a complete application to assess and respond.
 Complex applications may take longer to assess.
 Keep this in mind when planning your project timeframe.

 Local authority approval